 JH: How have you seen the industry change over the years?

 BL: I’m constantly reminded that conducting good research is really hard, and, as such, more sponsors are proactively helping their research sites with targeted patient recruitment campaigns to support their enrollment efforts.
 I think this is why we’re seeing fewer studies drop into “rescue” mode.
 We’re also supporting a lot more rare/orphan and oncology studies, which has been particularly rewarding, especially because of the advocacy groups we’ve had the pleasure of working with.

-JH: Where do you see the industry going in the next 5 years?
-10 years?
+JH: Where do you see the industry going in the next five years?
+Ten years?

 JH: What is the most challenging aspect of your work?

 JH: What has been your proudest moment/most memorable project at Praxis?

 BL: Being recognized by PharmaVOICE this year as one of the industry’s most inspiring people was both exciting and humbling.
 I’m also particularly proud of our philanthropic efforts, such as the full-page ads in USA Today that we’ve produced for CISCRP the past three years to support clinical research awareness, literacy, and participation.

 JH: What is your advice for young professionals entering the pharmaceutical industry?

 BL: Enroll in a study.
 Once you gain this perspective, your entire paradigm shifts, and you’ll better understand your purpose and the patients we serve.

 BL: Just that I believe we, meaning Praxis and our industry, are doing a much better job of humanizing clinical research participation.
 By evaluating all our work through the lens of the patient, we’re able to create powerful and insightful campaigns.